nalej/docs/organization/organization-1.md

 > TODO: image

-Here, the information we can see depends on the role we have been assigned, and so, if the person logging in is the Owner of the organization...
+Here, the information we can see depends on the role we have been assigned, and so, if the person logging in is the Owner of the organization, the info shown is this:

 > TODO: How can I say this without naming the specific role ("Owner")?
 Which permissions does the user have to have to see the Owner interface?

-The different sections are:

 - **Organization info card**.
 Here you can see the most relevant information related to the company: name, type of subscription, and number of members.